 Creates a second input port, Ref, on the block.
 Derives the dimensions of the output signal from the dimensions of the signal input to the Ref input port.
 Selecting this option disables the Output dimensions parameter.
 When you select this parameter, the input signals for both inport ports, U and Ref, must have the same sampling mode (sample-based or frame-based).

-The Reshape block accepts and outputs signals of any data type that Simulink® supports, including fixed-point and enumerated data types.
+The Reshape block accepts and outputs signals of any data type that Simulink® supports, including fixed-point, enumerated, and nonvirtual bus data types.